Frequency Asked Questions

 A linear process can be effectively represented by a combination of commands and queries.
 Especially when instantiating new aggregates, it is useful to go through a specific process before using them.
 We use the term "provisioning" for this.
 Provisioning is essentially nothing more than a controlled sequence of commands and queries until the final result of this process is achieved.
 An example of this is the provisioning of a new tenant—new groups must be created, permissions distributed, etc.

-and add 1 to 2 commands and queries.
+To achieve this, we typically create a new domain provision and add 1 to 2 commands and queries.
 We also ensure that only authorized groups have the permissions to perform the provisioning.
 The commands are then exposed via a REST API and can be triggered externally.
 Internally, the command handler can then carry out the individual steps of the provisioning, such as creating new groups, distributing permissions, etc.